benmvp/slides/2017/devweek/nav-react.md

 NOTES:
 - This is space has a lot of players
-- Webpack is the prevailing bundler right now; it just came on the same 2 years ago w/ much fanfare
+- Webpack is the prevailing bundler right now; it just came on the scene 2 years ago w/ much fanfare
 - Browserify came before and was the main bundler, but as it's name states, it focused on the browser
-- Rollup & SystemJS seem to be the up-and-comers that lots of folks are excited about now.
+- Rollup & SystemJS seem to be the new up-and-comers that lots of folks are excited about now.
 I think it has to do w/ "Webpack config fatigue"
-- It works specifically with ES6 modules and has a "tree-shaking" feature that results in less generated code
+- Rolup works specifically with ES6 modules and has a "tree-shaking" feature that results in less generated code
 - JSPM is another option that...
 - RequireJS is the original, but just isn't well suited at all for modern web development practices
 - Haven't used Browserify or Rollup, used Webpack & RequirejS heavily, used JSPM once in a workshop
 - I'd say go with Webpack, espeically because of `webpack-dev-server`
-- Webpack 2.0 has "tree-shaking"
+- Webpack 2.0 has "tree-shaking" too
 - It's at this step where the "JavaScript fatigue" really kicks in.
 Your typical JS developer doesn't want to or know how to configure these bundlers

 /////